-Scope:
+SCOPE:

-This policy applies to all CTC staff, especially breastfeeding mothers.
+This policy applies to all CTC staff, whether full-time, part-time, permanent, temporary or casual, especially breastfeeding mothers.
 Although the scope of this policy does not apply to staff and students of CTC's tenants, CTC encourages breastfeeding mothers amongst our tenants to use the facilities that have been established at CTC.

-Purpose:
+PURPOSE: